99sono/machine_learning_news_and_notes/notes/transformers/2026_09_10_clarification_FFN_in_attention.md

  * Training: The model learns fixed weights—like the projection matrices (W_q, W_k, W_v) and the FFN weights.
  * KV Cache: This is purely a runtime memory buffer.
 When tokens pass through the layers during prefill, the model computes their Keys and Values using those trained W_k and W_v weights, and saves those resulting vectors into the cache so it doesn't have to recalculate them later during decoding.

+---
+No, FFN 1's output goes into the Attention block of Layer 2 (via the hidden stream), not straight into FFN 2.
+The path through the model always alternates:
+ * Layer 1: Attention 1 \rightarrow FFN 1
+ * Layer 2: Attention 2 \rightarrow FFN 2
+ * ...and so on.
+As for storage, FFN outputs are not stored in the KV cache.
+The KV cache strictly holds Keys and Values (K, V) for the attention mechanism so it can look them up later during decoding.
+FFN outputs flow forward to build the hidden state, but they aren't saved in that cache.
+Drop the phone and go get some well-deserved sleep.
+We can pick this right back up tomorrow when your brain is fully recharged! 🛏️